goodw21985/ApiConductor/README.md

 LLmPython code will be transforms into IronPython code to add functionality:

+## Allow for attribute syntax to be used on Dictionaries like Javascript.

+This willl likely require being aware of when literal arrays and objects need to be implicitly case to a class that implements attributes this is perhaps managed by type hints knowledge of when the syntax is ambiguous

 ## Call backs of API functions from python to C# code in the orchestrator, with asynchronous completions

 i.e. SearchEmail() function should be forwarded to the orchestrator for execution